Some of our work and positions regarding mountain bikes and wilderness areas

 - May 2018: Extreme mountain biker group fights for wilderness access, High Country News article

 - December 2017: Pushing back against H.R.
 1349, the “Wheels Over Wilderness” bill

 - March 2017: Op-Ed: 5 Lies Being Used to Get Mountain Bikes in Wilderness, Outside Op-Ed

 - September 2016: Should America’s wilderness be open to mountain bikes?, The Bellingham Herald

-On December 6, 2017, House Resolution 1349, an effort to open up designated wilderness areas to mechanized transport known as the “Wheels Over Wilderness” bill, is scheduled to be heard by the U.S. House Committee on Natural Resources, chaired by Representative Rob Bishop (R-Utah).
+On December 13, 2017, House Resolution 1349, an effort to open up designated wilderness areas to mechanized transport known as the “Wheels Over Wilderness” bill, was ordered to be heard by the U.S. House Committee on Natural Resources, chaired by Representative Rob Bishop, R-Utah.

 This bill is a risky, short-sighted move that could jeopardize the future of our most wild places.
 Read more about why it should be rejected in this editorial from the Los Angeles Times.